meuleman/epilogos/README.md

 ### Setting up a web server

 A public-facing web server is a basic requirement for visualizing your qcat data with the WashU browser.
-This server makes your qcat-formatted epilogos data available, as well as related metadata about the epilogos track, chromatin states, and other annotation data.
+Your web server makes your qcat-formatted epilogos data available, as well as related metadata about the epilogos track, chromatin states, and other annotation data.

 This web server must be able to serve files via port tcp/80 (http).
 You will need the public-facing static IP address assigned to this web server; in other words, you must be able to access this server through firewalls and outside your local network.